ralfw/myresume/README.md

 Now you need to "host" the files in the demo folder as a tiny web site.
 That means either copy them to a folder on your own homepage server or locally start a web server.
 (If you happen to have Python installed on your computer you can try to run `python -m http.server` in the demo folder.
 Nietzsche's My Résumé should then be available at `http://localhost:8000`.)

+Alternatively use [zeit.co](https://zeit.co/) to host My Résumé files.
+The Nietzsche demo résumé is there, too.
+It's free and very easy: just drag&drop or push them using the `now` client.

 ### Roll your own
 If you were successful in installing the demo résumé then you're ready to set up your own My Résumé: